arnsteio/ssh-keys-2023-11/01-intro.md

 Your ~/.ssh catalog has your key pair.

-- id_rsa is your private key. *keep it secret, keep it safe!*
+- id_rsa is your private key. *Keep it secret, keep it safe!*
 - id_rsa.pub is your public key

 On a server,